BREAKING: Alabama Legislature makes further changes to Simplified Sellers Use Tax. Changes will be effective June 1

-- The Revenue Department can make monthly, rather than quarterly distributions to local governments.
+- The Revenue Department will make monthly, rather than quarterly distributions to local governments.

 - The Revenue Department can disclose the names of remote sellers participating in the simplified seller program.
-As of June 6, 2017, 108 retailers were participating, but the only known participant is Amazon.
+As of June 6, 2017, 108 retailers were participating, but the only known participant at that time was Amazon.
 Disclosure of those participating will let local governments know not to consider an audit of those companies as they are already remitting taxes, Revenue officials said.

 - A participant in the simplified seller program no longer must participate for at least six months before establishing a physical presence in the state.
 This allows those planning to establish a distribution center or a store in the state to immediately begin to collect through the simplified sellers program.
 Those establishing Alabama distribution centers can continue to participate in the simplified sellers program as long as they don’t have a retail presence in the state, Revenue officials said.
 Once the seller has a retail presence in the state, they are no longer eligible for the simplified seller program or its flat, 8 percent tax rate.